k-ode/lnu-ria/README.md

 Install dependencies with

-    bower install
+    bower install && npm install

-To generate documentation with Docco, also do
+To generate documentation with Docco, do

-    npm install
+    docco js/*.js

+This project uses Grunt for build tasks.
+Currently only using the 'copy' task.

+    grunt copy